miguelemosreverte/Music/README.md

 https://youtu.be/et27CpqBvBE?t=1783
-(Dett I,2 (Pamina, Papageno) Bei Männern, welche Liebe fühlen) the entirity of this duet is basically, hands down, amazing to hear.
+(Dett I,2 (Pamina, Papageno) Bei Männern, welche Liebe fühlen) the entirety of this duet is basically, hands down, amazing to hear.

 And this part!